Skip to content Skip to footer

 Alopecia Areata

-Understanding Alopecia Areata in Children and Teens
+More Than Hair Loss: Understanding Alopecia Areata in Kids & Teens

-Alopecia Areata can be caused by:
+Alopecia Areata May be Caused By

-Symptoms of Alopecia Areata in adolescents include:
+Symptoms of Alopecia Areata in Adolescents

 Frequently Asked Questions